A great value Chablis, not flinty but still enough structure with mid weight palate. — 8 days ago

 Nice, drinkable young Pinot.
 Balanced acidity.
 A lot of minerality and earthy flavors, mushrooms and damp leaves/rocks.
-Cherries, roses, and hint of menthol. — a month ago
+Cherries, roses, and hint of menthol. — 4 months ago

 One of the absolute best white wines I’ve had so far this year to date was this extraordinary Grand Cru Chablis from 2006.
 I think we caught this wine at the absolute perfect time to drink.
 Grenouilles is French for frog, more on that below.